microsoft/pxt-adafruit/docs/device.md

 # Device

-All the bits and pieces that make up your BBC micro:bit
+All the bits and pieces that make up the BBC micro:bit

 ![](/static/mb/device-0.png)